 How can I sleep after a hair transplant?

 Since your scalp is sensitive and your hair grafts are delicate, the place you sleep in for the first 7-10 days after your hair transplantation is critical.
 That’s also the time it takes for your transplanted hair to settle and for the incisions to heal.
 This also determines how much swelling you will experience.
-Although sleeping can be challenging for a couple of days after a hair transplant, do bear in mind that any discomfort won’t last long.
+Although sleeping can be challenging for a couple of days after a hair transplant, bear in mind that any discomfort won’t last long.

 During the first few days, you should avoid doing something that will prevent the new grafts from firmly setting in your scalp, such as tossing and turning or rubbing your new hairline against a pillow.
-It would be best if you slept upright on your back—in a raised position about a 45-degree angle.
+It would be best if you slept upright on your back—in a raised position at about a 45-degree angle.
 You can also use a travel pillow for your neck, as it will support your head and protect the hair grafts.

 Can I wear a hat after a hair transplant?